mainmatter/mainmatter.com/blog/_posts/2019-02-15-breethe-breakdown.md

 - [From SPA to PWA](/blog/2018/07/24/from-spa-to-pwa.html)
 - [Building a PWA with Glimmer.js](/blog/2018/07/03/building-a-pwa-with-glimmer-js.html)

-## Elixir umbrella apps and splitting concerns with DDD
+## Umbrella apps and splitting concerns with DDD

 When we first started building Breethe, we asked ourselves a simple question which would dictate the structure of the application and our motivation for using an umbrella app to organise our code.
 This question was: what if we want to change our air quality provider?
 It turns out this wasn't just speculation as we are now in the process of doing just that and our decision to use an umbrella app will make the process tremendously easy.